Hi

 If you rush through the survey, your answers may need to be better thought out or could even contradict themselves.

-Another reason why rushing through surveys can lead to disqualification is that some survey companies use software that detects inconsistent or
+Another reason why running through surveys can lead to disqualification is that some survey companies use software that detects inconsistent or

 illogical answers.